adamwar-dev/image_vignette_.Net_C_asmx64/README.md

 # University project - Assembly languages classes

-The project required writing an application and gui, e.g. in windows forms.
-The key algorithm was to be implemented in a high-level library and assembly x64 library.
+For my university project in Assembly languages classes, I was required to write an application with a graphical user interface (GUI), for instance, in Windows forms.
+The crucial algorithm was supposed to be implemented in a high-level library and an assembly x64 library.

-The uploaded project contains only source code and comments in Polish.
+The project that I have uploaded includes only the source code with comments in Polish.